eblOwOx/Fluffy-Arch/README.md

 # arch-ISO
 An ISO image I made based on an Arch Linux distro.

-For now its just a simple arch installation ISO.
+For now its just a simple Arch Liunx distro with KDE plasma

-I will add a DE and more usefull stuff later.
+I'll customize the look and add more useful things later.

 ## Building the image